 It contains laughter, happy endings, and inspiring messages.

-And so avoid violent movies, violent TV, and violent video games because they cause stress, fear, and nightmares.
+And so avoid violent movies, violent TV, and violent video games because these cause stress, fear, and nightmares.

 Every relationship is a conversation.

 8) Pay Attention

 It’s basic courtesy to pay attention to someone when they’re speaking to you.

 This shows that you care about them and what they have to say.

 If you’re having a face-to-face conversation, look into the other person’s eyes.
 Listen to their words.
 Understand their views.
 Join their emotions.
 Be fully present for them and with them.

 In a phone conversation, pay even more attention because you’re speaking through a mechanical device without being able to watch facial expressions.